 TTCN-3 supports the referencing of elements defined in other TTCN-3 editions (versioned elements) or other languages (foreign elements) from within TTCN-3 modules.
 Such elements can be used in a TTCN-3 module of a given edition only if they have a TTCN-3 view in that TTCN-3 edition.
 The term TTCN-3 view can be best explained by considering the case when the definition of a TTCN-3 element is based on another TTCN-3 element, the information content of the referenced element shall be available and is used for the new definition.
 For example, when a template is defined based on a structured type, the identifiers and types of fields of the base type shall be accessible and are used for the template definition.
 In a similar way, when a base type is a versioned or foreign element it shall provide the same information content as would be required from a TTCN-3 type declaration.
-The versioned or foreign element means that part of the information carried by that element, which is necessary to use it in TTCN-3.
-Obviously, the TTCN-3 view of a versioned or foreign element means that part of the information content may be the full set or a subset of the information content of that element but never a superset.
+The versioned or foreign element, naturally, may contain more information than required by TTCN-3.
+The TTCN-3 view of a versioned or foreign element means that part of the information carried by that element, which is necessary to use it in TTCN-3.
+Obviously, the TTCN-3 view of a versioned or foreign element may be the full set or a subset of the information content of that element but never a superset.
 There may be versioned or foreign element without a TTCN-3 view (zero TTCN-3 view), i.e. for some reason no TTCN-3 definition in the given edition could be based on them.